lab-rasool/TFBS/README.md

 - **Paired t-tests** and **ANOVA tests** were conducted to evaluate the statistical significance of performance differences between the expert models and the MoE model.
 - Significant improvements in AUC scores were observed with the MoE model, confirming its enhanced generalization and robustness.

+### Attribution Results

+All attribution results shown in chapter 5 of our paper can be recreated by running `attributes_motif.ipynb` and `attributes_ood.ipynb`.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.